What the Record Didn’t Play

 History, like music, can play in two keys at once: one public, one secret.

-Jazz was supposed to sound like liberty.
+Jazz was supposed to sound like freedom, rebellion.
 But in Congo, it masked the bassline of control.

 Scene II – Improvisation as Empire